WHO WE ARE

 Co-Artistic Director

 Kerrin Tatman is an award-winning creative producer, multi-instrumentalist musician and composer specialising in cross-disciplinary projects.
 They joined the Beverley Puppet Festival team in 2014 as Director's Assistant and helped deliver both the 2014 and 2016 festivals in this role.
-In 2017 they Co-Founded Moving Parts: Newcastle Puppetry Festival with William Steele, winning The Journal Culture Award for 'Best Newcomer' and as Artistic Director has delivered two sell-out festivals with the organisation.
+In 2017 they Co-Founded Moving Parts: Newcastle Puppetry Festival with William Steele, winning The Journal Culture Award for 'Best Newcomer' and as Artistic Director has delivered five festivals with the organisation.
 Kerrin returned to Beverley Puppet Festival in the new role of Co-Artistic Director for the 2018 festival and was instrumental in the first online edition of the festival in 2020.

-Julian
+Julian Woodford

 Communications Manager